uz6r/dotfiles/README.md

 - yaml linted with yamllint, formatted with prettier
 - json validated with jq, formatted with prettier
 - markdown formatted with prettier
+- lua (neovim configs) linted with luacheck, formatted with stylua

 ## ci workflow